sourcegraph/about/handbook/product/tracking_issues.md

 #### Ordering

-The generated work load can be re-ordered manually in the GitHub UI and that ordering will be preserved when the tracking issue is updated.
+The generated workload can be re-ordered manually in the GitHub UI and that ordering will be preserved when the tracking issue is updated.

 #### Labels